pierrestoffe/componentbasedtemplating/README.md

 # Component-based Templating plugin for Craft CMS

-This plugins makes it easy to work in a component-based templating environment
+This plugin makes it easy to work in a component-based templating environment

 ## Overview